 Importers are confronted by a variety of fees and charges in addition to tariffs.
-Ghana levies a 12.5 percent value-added tax (VAT) plus a 2.5 percent National Health Insurance levy on the duty-inclusive value of all imports as well as on locally produced goods, with a few selected exemptions.
-In addition, Ghana imposes a 0.5 percent ECOWAS surcharge on all goods originating in non-ECOWAS countries and charges 0.4 percent of the free on board (FOB) value of goods (including VAT) for the use of the automated clearing system, the Ghana Community Network.
-Under the Export Development and Agricultural Investment Fund (EDAIF) Act, Ghana imposes a 0.5 percent duty on all non-petroleum products imported in commercial quantities.
-Ghana also applies a 1 percent processing fee on all duty free imports.
+Ghana levies a 15 percent value-added tax (VAT) (increased from 12.5 percent effective January 2014) plus a 2.5 percent National Health Insurance levy on the duty-inclusive value of all imports as well as on locally produced goods, with a few selected exemptions.
+In addition, Ghana imposes a 0.5 percent ECOWAS surcharge on all goods originating in non-ECOWAS countries and charges 0.4 percent of the free on board value of goods (including VAT) for the use of the automated clearing system, the Ghana Community Network.